0xradical/respriter/README.md

 If `:version` is not currently checked out, the server (`server.js`) downloads the specific version to disk onto the `dist/:version` folder and process the download on demand.
 The processing is done by the `bin/build` ruby binary.
 The entrypoint for the builder is the `lib` folder.
 Upon building, the server sends the response to a cache in a s3 bucket, whose name was sent in the `X-Cache-Bucket-Name` request header.
 In the absence of this header, there's no s3 caching.

-### Caveats

-In its current iteration, there's only one possible generating input URL, hardcoded in the processor code, so basically the above currently means (production elements)[https://github.com/classpert/elements] `:version`.
-In the future, it will be possible to configure this input.

 ## Setup

 run `make setup`